-A big size cooling tower may accomplish the cooling of say 1000 GPM of water flow from 90 to 80 °F. If it is 'small', it might cool the 1000 GPM water from 100 to 90 °F.
+For example, a big size cooling tower may accomplish the cooling of 1,000 GPM of water flow from 90 to $80^{\circ}F$ .
+If it is 'small', it may, or may not, cool the 1000 GPM water from 100 to $90^{\circ}F$ .
 In either case, the heat transfer and evaporation rates are the same.
-The size of the cooling tower, the flow rate and the wet bulb temperature determine the inlet and outlet water temperatures- but not the difference between them.
+The size of the cooling tower, the flow rate and the wet bulb temperature determine the inlet and outlet water temperatures, but not the difference between them.